rfbatista/rfbatista/README.md

  Hello, my name is Renan, I am a backend developer.
 Beside creating backend systems, I really like to work with natural language processing.

 - :construction_worker: Working in @chatclass
-- 🌱 Learning Go and NLP
+- 🌱 Learning Go, Advanced Algorithms and NLP
 - 📫 To contact me: renfbatista@gmail.com

 <!--